Calrizer/ExplodeYourFriends/README.md

 Use the command /explode as an op to blow up given players.

+NEW!: Use /explode <player> <force> to change the force of the explosion.
+Force is a number between 1-10.

 ##Planned Features:##

 Option to toggle the command on and off.